Back to Blog

 Review schedule

 Review new cards daily for the first week, then move to every few days.
-Consistent short sessions beat long cramming sessions.
+Cepeda et al. (2006) showed that distributed practice produces 10-30% better retention than massed study.
 A good target is 10-15 minutes per day during the first week after creating a deck, then 5-10 minutes every two to three days as the cards become familiar.
+For the full science behind optimal timing, see our spaced repetition guide.

 Wrap up